-How can I make changes to Stafford loans I have already accepted or declined?
+How can I make changes to Federal Direct loans I have already accepted or declined?

 You can request adjustments to Federal Direct loans prior to and within 14 days of the funds disbursing to your account.
 Requests can be made via the Loan Increase/Reinstatement or Loan Decrease/Cancellation forms located on our forms page.

 How can I accept or decline the Parent PLUS loan offer on my account?

 Parent PLUS Loan offers are placeholders on student accounts to demonstrate maximum eligibility.
-A separate parent application is required for the Parent PLUS loan is a credit-based loan.
+A separate parent application is required for the Parent PLUS loan because it is a credit-based loan.
 As a result, students are unable to take accept this loan on their account directly.
 Once an approved application is received and processed, the loan offer will be updated accordingly by our office.
 You can find more information and a link to the Parent PLUS Loan Application here.

 If no Parent PLUS Loan application is received, the offer will be removed from the student’s account automatically.
 No action is needed, however, students who wish to decline the offer may do so on myUMBC directly.